tvdboom/ATOM/docs_sources/examples/binary_classification/binary_classification.md

 # The ~ indicates that the model is probably overfitting.
 If we look at the train and test
 # score we see a difference of more than 20%
-print(f'\n\nAnd the winner is the {atom.winner.longname} model!!') print('Score on the training set: ', atom.winner.score_train)
+print(f'\n\nAnd the winner is the {atom.winner.longname} model!!') print('Score on the training set: ', atom.winner.metric_train)
-print('Score on the test set: ', atom.winner.score_test)
+print('Score on the test set: ', atom.winner.metric_test)
 ```

     Results ===================== >>